 White Plains Hospital has four easily accessible Women's Imaging Departments to schedule an appointment at your convenience.

-The Hospital makes it easier than ever to get a technologically advanced, 3-D mammogram with four of the newest units in Westchester, including our newest location at the new Center for Advanced Medicine & Surgery in White Plains.
+The Hospital makes it easier than ever to get a technologically advanced, 3-D mammogram with three of the newest units in Westchester, including our newest location at the new Center for Advanced Medicine & Surgery in White Plains.
 You will find a welcoming and supportive environment at any one of our following convenient locations.

 - Women’s Imaging at White Plains Center for Advanced Medicine & Surgery: 914.935.0011